What lessons can schools learn from those who returned early?

 “Usually when they start second grade, they're kind of over the period of 'oh I miss my mom,'” she said.
 “A lot of the students were having a really hard time transitioning back to being in the classroom and being away from their families.”

-Mrs. Lee has advice for teachers, who are coming back at the regular time in the next few weeks.
+Lee's best advice for teachers who are coming back to class in the next few weeks?
+Take it slow.

 WUSA9 is now on Roku and Amazon Fire TVs.
 Download the apps today for live newscasts and video on demand.